 The footprint of the house measures 40 x 28 ft and features a simple array of studio trusses that run down its length, dividing the plan into two equal but distinct halves.
 The vaulted portion of the house faces North to the front yard and the gravel access road beyond.
 This volume is illuminated primarily by three skylights and contains a generous studio space and the kitchen area.
 The southern half of the house looks out onto the forest.
 This portion has a tall, flat ceiling plane and consists of the main living space, a bathroom, and a bedroom.

 The relationship between working, cooking, and relaxing was given special consideration in the project.
 The living room opens onto the vaulted conditions of the kitchen and a corner of the studio space via a wide opening below the roof ridge; the studio space and kitchen, in turn, are separated by a full height partition wall, open on both ends.
-The arrangement of these very basic elements was done in a way to maintain a particular degree of separation between activities, but still allows for an easygoing movement of people, objects, and ideas across these zones.
+The arrangement of these very basic elements was done in a way to maintain a particular degree of separation between activities, but still allow for an easygoing movement of people, objects, and ideas across these zones.

 The construction methods are commonplace and economical, namely prefabricated Douglas fir walls and trusses over a radiant slab on grade.
 Interior walls and ceilings are white painted gypsum board.
 In essence, the house is a well-constructed shell with a spartan interior that will inevitably evolve over time.

-Location: Point Roberts, Wash.
+Location: Point Roberts, Washington

-Team: Landry Smith, Harrison Moser
+Design team: Landry Smith, Harrison Moser

 Structural engineer: Munzing Structural Engineering